Sign up to our Newsletter

 Pre-Law Schools Major FAQs

 Yes!
-Many drama majors have gotten into law school because they were able to maintain a high GPA and explored other electives.
+Many drama majors have gotten into law school because they were able to maintain a high GPA and explore other electives

 Final Thoughts

-After reading this guide, your biggest takeaway should be that the best major to pursue for law school is completely subjective.
-When deciding what to major in for law school, you should pick the major that you feel the most drawn to!
+After reading this guide, your takeaway should be that the best major to pursue for law school is entirely subjective.
+When deciding between the best majors for law school, you should pick the one you feel the most drawn to!

 By choosing a major you’re excited about, focusing on your GPA, and taking a diverse set of electives, you will not only enjoy your undergrad experience more but will also have a better chance of getting into law school!